allegro/turnilo/docs/configuration.md

 ### Url Shortener

 Turnilo supports url shorteners for generating short links for current view definitions.
 This is done by defining function body in configuration.
-Function will receive argument `url` with current hash and should return Promise with shortened url inside.
+Function will receive two arguments, `request` - [node request module](https://github.com/request/request-promise-native) and `url` with current hash.
+Function should return Promise with shortened url as string inside.

 For example: